Echoras/Cortex-Command/README.md

 - Sleeve → Ground (GND)

 This allows the pedal to output a stable **0–5V signal** into analog pin A0.

+(FOR OVERALL EXPRESSION PEDAL ASSEMBLY ITS WELL DOCUMENTED IN THE ADAFRUIT WEBSITE: https://learn.adafruit.com/midi-foot-pedal/)

 ![Expression Pedal Wiring Diagram](images/Expression%20Pedal%20Wiring.png)